Bad course audio makes smart content feel untrustworthy.

 If you've recorded a video of yourself teaching, you know about the awkward feeling: the content may be just fine but your delivery needs to do more than normal.
 It's important to consider both pacing/tempo (factor in how much use/recruitment from your body) and tone (how well do we express warmth) as these factors contribute greatly toward whether students will accept you as having expertise on the subject matter!
 This is even MORE so true when teaching using online platforms because there can be no canvas in which to read the room, requesting clarification or thinking through problems face-to-face etc...

 Many creators and instructors use their livestream recordings (the audio portion) as the "already recorded" portion of their digital education.
-Because of this, most are going about using the previously recorded audio incorrectly because of how the audio on a livestream is optimized.
+Because of this, most people are using the previously recorded audio incorrectly because livestream audio is optimized differently.
 The primary difference between audio used on a livestream and normal audio recordings is that a livestream's audio is optimized for immediate delivery rather than clarity.
 A few examples of how a creator will get themselves into trouble with audio from the livestream include: having the microphone too far from the source, aggressive compression, and/or a high noise floor.
 If a learner has difficulty hearing something, they will not attribute the problem to the equipment; rather, the learner will identify the teacher as the problem.

 Sound design is UX, not decoration